November 27, 2025

 Gavin Nicholl, Chief Planning and Development Officer, The Hospital for Sick Children

-10:45 AM | BREAK
+11:00 AM | BREAK

-11:00 AM | Designing the Future of Pediatric Care: Global Lessons from Canada and the UK
+11:20 AM | Designing the Future of Pediatric Care: Global Lessons from Canada and the UK’s New Hospital Program (NHP)

 What does it take to create truly future-ready pediatric hospitals?
-This session explores two ambitious healthcare initiatives – a Canadian provinces-led international review of pediatric facility standards and the UK’s New Hospital Programme (NHP), the largest hospital-building initiative in a generation.
+This session explores two ambitious healthcare initiatives – a Canadian provinces-led international review of pediatric facility standards and the UK’s New Hospital Program (NHP), the largest hospital-building initiative in a generation.

 In Canada, a comprehensive review of international pediatric guidance and benchmarking of world-leading hospitals revealed critical gaps in provincial standards.
 By analysing global best practice and engaging with clinicians, operators, and designers, the team identified key strategies to improve consistency, adaptability, and family-centred care.
 These findings are shaping recommendations to future proof pediatric hospitals across Canada – and potentially beyond.